19%: Projected employment growth for translators and interpreters from 2018 to 2028—much faster than average

 Hours: M-F 8:30-5 PM ET

-Through the UWW Degree Completion Program you can develop your language mediation skills to meet the needs of an increasingly globalized world.
+Through the UWW Interdisciplinary Studies program you can develop your language mediation skills to meet the needs of an increasingly globalized world.

 This online bachelor’s degree in Interdisciplinary Studies with a multilingual focus in translation and interpreting—the only one of its kind in the U.S.— is designed for students with high proficiency in English and at least one Language Other Than English (LOTE).
 No previous translation and interpreting experience is required.